react-navigation/react-navigation.github.io/versioned_docs/version-8.x/drawer-navigator.md

 }
 ```

+The `DrawerContentScrollView` component applies safe are insets automatically:

+- On iOS, it sets `contentInsetAdjustmentBehavior="automatic"`
+- On other platforms, it adjusts paddings of the scrollable content

+You can override the default behavior by passing `contentInsetAdjustmentBehavior='never'` on iOS `contentContainerStyle` with custom paddings on other platforms.

 To add additional items in the drawer, you can use the `DrawerItem` component:

 ```js name="Custom Drawer Content" snack static2dynamic